Zoey Commerce Review

 If you purchase a yearly plan, you’ll benefit from a 10% discount (or 15% for the Advanced plan).

-But before you purchase a single month, I recommend that you sign up for Zoey’s Free 14-Day Trial (no credit card required) for a commitment-free sample of the platform.
+But before you purchase a single month, I recommend you sign up for Zoey’s Free 14-Day Trial (no credit card required) for a commitment-free sample of the platform.

 Cloud-Based Or Locally-Installed

 Cloud-based.
 Although Zoey shares many characteristics with Magento (a locally-installed software), it is not the same software.
 Instead, it is a web-based version of a similar program.

 Specific Size Of Business

-I would recommend Zoey to almost all mid-sized businesses.
+I would recommend Zoey to almost all mid-sized to large businesses.
 While I love Zoey’s features and usability, startups and small businesses may find the pricing too steep.
 In this case, I recommend they start with Shopify and then take advantage of Zoey’s migration service when and if their company grows to be more than Shopify can handle.

 Hardware & Operating System Requirements

 Ease Of Use

 Zoey offers a Free 14-Day Trial of their product, and they make it easy to sign up.
 Just enter your email address and create a password.
 Zoey will request a bit of information about your store, and then they’ll send a link to your inbox.

 Here’s what I found upon clicking that link:

-Zoey’s dashboard is comparable to those of other industry leaders (Shopify, BigCommerce, Magento).
+Zoey’s dashboard is comparable to those of other industry leaders.
 It’s clean, simple, and easy to navigate.
 Best of all, Zoey makes their setup process easy to locate and follow.

 In general, Zoey scores highly in terms of admin ease of use.
 Adding products is simple.
 You can use the sidebar to the left to create advanced features for your products (like variables and product options) and ensure that your products rank well on search engines.